EmbarkStudios/proto-gen/README.md

 </div>

 ## What
-The repo contains a a cli that uses [tonic-build](https://docs.rs/tonic-build/latest/tonic_build/) to generate rust-code from protobuf-files.
+The repo contains a cli tool that uses [tonic-build](https://docs.rs/tonic-build/latest/tonic_build/) to generate rust-code from protobuf-files.
 [tonic-build](https://docs.rs/tonic-build/latest/tonic_build/) already does this, the cli is a front-end to that with some added code to make sure that the generated files are placed in a valid path, and takes care of the module structuring.